Our Climate Risk Focus

 We utilize active ownership strategies to encourage companies to aggressively pursue a path toward a carbon-neutral future.

-As investors who hold shares of publicly traded companies, we believe that we have a unique ability to influence corporate leadership to embrace their role as a significant part of the solution to climate change.
-We encourage companies to:
+As investors who hold shares of publicly traded companies, we believe we have a unique ability to influence corporate leadership to embrace its role as a significant part of the solution to the climate crisis.
+We encourage companies to aggressively pursue a path toward a carbon-neutral future by asking them to:

 - Set greenhouse gas (GHG) emissions reduction targets based on widely accepted scientific research.
-Specifically, we ask companies to set “science-based targets” (SBTs) that are aligned with the Paris Climate Agreement, which aims to limit the increase in the global average temperature to below 2°C above pre-industrial levels and pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels.
-To achieve this goal, analysis from the Intergovernmental Panel on Climate Change indicates GHG emissions should be reduced 55% by 2050 and reach net zero emissions by the end of the century.
+Specifically, we ask companies to set “science-based targets” (SBTs) aligned with the Paris Climate Agreement, which aims to limit the increase in the global average temperature to below 2°C above pre-industrial levels and pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels.
+In 2018, the Intergovernmental Panel on Climate Change reinforced that global temperature rise must not exceed 1.5°C if the world is to avoid catastrophic impacts of climate.
+To achieve this goal, emissions must halve by 2030, and decrease to net zero by 2050.

 - Advocate for and support effective climate policy with lawmakers at the local, state, national, and international levels.
 Many corporations are members of lobbying groups and trade associations that have hindered progress on climate change.
 We believe a vocal corporate constituency in support of effective climate policy is crucial for continued progress.